sashalikesplanes/sashalikesplanes/README.md

 - 👋 Hi, I’m @sashalikesplanes
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested becoming a Software Engineer
-- 🌱 I’m currently learning Deep Learning Specialization and FastAI
+- 🌱 I’m currently studying at Launch School
-- 💞️ I’m looking to collaborate on anything AI related
+- 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me sdkiselev1812@gmail.com

 <!---